TogAr2/MinestomPvP/README.md

 This extension provides several events:

 - `DamageBlockEvent`: cancellable, called when an entity blocks damage using a shield.
+This event can be used to set the remaining damage.
 - `EntityKnockbackEvent`: cancellable, called when an entity gets knocked back by another entity.
 Gets called twice for weapons with the knockback enchantment (once for default damage knockback, once for the extra knockback).
+This event can be used to set the knockback strength or the legacy knockback settings.
 - `FinalDamageEvent`: cancellable, called when the final damage calculation (including armor and effects) is completed.
 This event should be used instead of `EntityDamageEvent`, unless you want to detect how much damage was originally dealt.
 - `PickupArrowEvent`: cancellable, called when a player picks up an arrow.
 - `PlayerSpectateEvent`: cancellable, called when a spectator tries to spectate an entity by attacking it.